 Italian architect Santino Solari redesigned the cathedral during the Thirty Years’ War and it was consecrated in 1628.
 Its origins date to an earlier cathedral founded by Bishop Virgil in 767.

-For more on the history, hook onto one of the free guided tours, offered 2pm Monday to Friday in July and August.
+For more on the history, take one of the guided tours (though in German only), offered 2pm Monday to Friday in July and August.